 Before my last trip to Ireland I urgently needed a new light tent.
 My old tent is finally obsolete, because after more than 15 years of use the outer fabric has become so rotten that even slight contact with the herring caused cracks to appear.
 Besides it was much too big – designed as a family tent.
 But those times are over.
 A new light tent for max.
 2 persons should fit into the backpack, so packed up it should have little weight and little volume.
 In addition, it should be stable and weatherproof, as good as the tents can be today.
 Because in Ireland you have to expect heavy showers or even longer periods of rain at any time.
-The tent should offer the right protection for this on the first tour.
+The light tent should offer the right protection for this on the first tour.

 Takeover of outdoor-knowhow.de